Feminism -- Massachusetts

 Found in 8 Collections and/or Records:

-Overview Women's rooming house.
+The Green Street Lesbian Rooming House was a women's cooperative rooming house in Northhampton, MA.
 The collection consists of house logbooks including announcements, phone messages, minutes of occasional house meetings, and personal messages between residents.
 The entries are revealing of the women's personal lives, daily life in the rooming house, and the Northampton lesbian community.

 The collection contains the weekly newsletter,"Rough Draft"(1977-78), of the New Bedford Women's Awareness Group, a consciousness-raising group, founded by former members of the New Bedford Women's Center.
 The newsletters include essays, poems, and announcements of upcoming events and activities.

 This collection documents Patricia Lee Lewis' personal life, education, and several different careers; her political activism; her work in rural, community-based agriculture; and her evolution as a creative writer and teacher of that craft.